This post may contain affiliate links. Learn more.

 Chestnuts.
 You need peeled, cooked chestnuts, like those offered by the brand Merchant Gourmet in the UK.

-Oats.
-You can use any type of oats or shop-bought oat flour.
+Gluten free oats.
+You can use any type of gluten free oats or shop-bought gluten free oat flour.

 Ground flaxseed.
 Also called flax meal.